ff13dfly/VirtualBlockWorld/vbw how to.md

 # substrate how to add pallet

+The best way to add vbw to substrate is following the official example frame/example/ frame/example-offchain-worker/ frame/example-parallel
+## substrate version 3.0.0

+Need to check the version of dependencies.
+## substrate versoin 2.0.0.rc5
 get the release verion of substrate (https://github.com/paritytech/substrate/releases)

 1.find 'Cargo.toml' in substrate root folder, add "frame/vbw" to [workspace]=>members;